Gl3bGl4z/SEP_advanced_application_control/README.md

 # SEP_Application_Control

-Will be updated.
+Documentation will be updated.
 Please use the WORD document meanwhile